sotadb/Lua/README.md

 # LuaScripts
 This is a set of Lua scripts for Shroud of the Avatar.
-Just drop the ones you want to use in your Lua directory (and run "/lua reload", if the game is already running).
+Just drop the ones you want to use in your Lua directory (/datafolder will open the directory), and run "/lua reload", if the game is already running.

 info.sotadb.clock.lua - a clock showing the real-life time (so you don't lose track when in full-screen)